-As an actor, Mr. Rubin appeared at The Public in The Sacrifices; Second Stage in John Patrick Shanley’s, Cellini; on Broadway w/Glenn Close and Gene Hackman in Death and The Maiden, (Mike Nichol’s dir.;) in Moliere’s Don Juan at The Mark Taper Forum (DramaLogue Award in Acting); as Jacques in John Tillinger’s production of As You Like It; in Martin Crimp’s adaptation of The Misanthrope, (with Uma Thurman and Roger Rees;) and the lead in Mr. Crimp’s Play With Repeats, with Frances McDormand.
+(Actor) As an actor, Mr. Rubin appeared at The Public Theater/NYSF in the SPF production of The Sacrifices directed by Sam Gold; at Second Stage in John Patrick Shanley’s play, Cellini; on Broadway opposite Glenn Close and Gene Hackman in Death and The Maiden, under Mike Nichol’s direction; in the title role of Moliere’s Don Juan at The Mark Taper Forum in L.A. under the direction of Travis Preston (for which he received the DramaLogue Award in Acting); as Jacques in John Tillinger’s production of As You Like It; in Martin Crimp’s adaptation of The Misanthrope, with Uma Thurman and Roger Rees; as well as in the lead role of Mr. Crimp’s Play With Repeats, with Frances McDormand.

 M.F.A.: Yale School of Drama